Florents-Tselai/PyCarGr/README.md

 This required a more structured approach, hence I developed *PyCarGr*

 *PyCarGr* is an unofficial car.gr API backed-by flask.
-It provides developers to access to car data and search results.
+It provides programmatic access to car data and search results.
+Search results can also be exported as a nicely formatted csv file

 Although initially I didn't want to include a database for a utility project like this, I'd like to be gentle to the website's server;